Width Parameters for Minimum Flow Decomposition: Parallel-width for

-We now present a generalisation of \Cref{thm:approx-algo-ws} to all DAGs using the parallel-width of an $s$-$t$ DAG $\pw{G}$ as graph parameter.
-It was recently introduced in the work by Deligkas and Meir~\cite{deligkas2017directed} as the largest minimal cut-set of $G$, where it was used as a parameter in a new notion of directed graph minors.
-We show that, despite being used in a different context, there exists a close connection of this definition of directed graph minors to the decomposition of flows, in the sense that contractions of flow-subgraphs are an equivalent definition.
-We then show that the flow-width generalises the $\width{G}$ and the $\pw{G}$, which gives us an approximation algorithm based on the two parameters.
+We now present a novel view on flow decompositions, which leads to the main result of the paper.
+We first show that, despite being used in a different context, there exists a close connection of a certain notion of directed graph minors defined by Deligkas and Meir~\cite{deligkas2017directed} to the decomposition of flows, in the sense that contractions of flow-subgraphs are equivalent to the digraph minor operations.
+Next, we use this connection to parameterise \mfdn by the parallel-width, which was defined by Deligkas and Meir by the largest minimal cut-set~\cite{deligkas2017directed}.
+They showed that the class of graphs of $\pw{G}$ at most $c$ is hereditary.
+We then show that the flow-width generalises the $\width{G}$ and the $\pw{G}$.
+This gives us an upper bound for \mfdn and consequently an improved parameterised complexity for \mfdn on graphs of constant parallel-width, which, as we show, include width-2 DAGs.